scottish-government-design-system/designsystem.gov.scot/styles/typography/index.md

 ### Leader

-Leader styling can be applied to introductory content near the top of the page.
+You can apply leader styling to introductory content near the top of the page.
 Leader text is larger than body text.

 {% include example-frame.html title="Leader text example" name="leader" %}